mohammedamoudii/STT-ChatGPT-API-and-TTS/README.md

 ## code overview
-= send_message(message_log): Sends the conversation history to the OpenAI API and retrieves the assistant's response.
+- `send_message(message_log): Sends the conversation history to the OpenAI API and retrieves the assistant's response.`

 - `text_to_speech(text): Converts the assistant's response to speech and plays it using pygame.`